poteto/ember-changeset/README.md

 #### `set`

 Exactly the same semantics as `Ember.set`.
 This stores the change on the changeset.
+It is recommended to use `changeset.set(...)` instead of `Ember.set(changeset, ...)`.  `Ember.set` will set the property for nested keys on the underlying model.

 ```js
 changeset.set('firstName', 'Milton'); // "Milton"